Dr Suzi Doyle CPsychol UKCP MBACP

 My experience as an Integrative Psychotherapist, Psychologist and Counsellor has strengthened my confidence in the effectiveness of the 'talking cure' .
 There are several reasons for seeking therapy; in every instance it is important to feel understood by someone who you find capable and trustworthy.
 How well this unique combination works depends on the therapist's skills, training, experience and perhaps most of all, the mix of your qualities and theirs.

-I am a registered member of the UKCP (UK Council for Psychotherapy), a chartered member of the BPS (British Psychological Society) and registered member of the BACP.
+I am a registered member of the UKCP (UK Council for Psychotherapy), a chartered member of the BPS (British Psychological Society) and an EMDR UK accredited practitioner.
 I offer short and longer term therapy for individuals or couples.
 Using an integrative approach, I draw on my understanding of the major schools of therapy to work with you according to your personality and your specific reasons for seeking support.
 This enables me to offer a holistic therapy that takes into account the whole, unique individual - respecting all aspects of your being: your style of thinking, emotional experiences and typical ways of relating to others.

 My aim is to provide a space where you can feel supported and understood, deepening your awareness of your unique patterns of feeling, thinking and behaviour.
 This process of gaining insight and greater self-compassion offers the potential for you to make informed choices and experience your personal and professional life, as well as your relationships, as more fulfilling.

-I am bound by the ethical frameworks of the UK Council for Psychotherapy and the BACP, for good practice in Counselling and Psychotherapy.
+I am bound by the ethical frameworks of the UK Council for Psychotherapy, for good practice in Counselling and Psychotherapy.
 As a Chartered Member of the British Psychological Society I abide by the code of ethics of the BPS.

 Training, qualifications & experience

 DCPSYCH - Doctorate in Integrative Counselling Psychology and Psychotherapy by Professional Studies

 Diploma, Practitioner Skills for Eating Disorders.